Eric Metcalfe

 • Publications

-He was the author of Azerbaijan: Freedom of Expression on Trial, a report by the International Bar Association’s Human Rights Institute published in May 2014.
+He was the author of Azerbaijan: Freedom of Expression on Trial, a report by the International Bar Association’s Human Rights Institute published in May 2014, and the General Editor of the Human Rights Law Reports – UK Cases (Sweet & Maxwell) from 2014 until 2025.

 His other publications include Freedom from Suspicion: Surveillance Reform for a Digital Age (2011), Secret Evidence (2009), To Assist the Court: Third Party Interventions in the UK (2009), the Counter-Terrorism Act 2008 for Current Law Statutes Annotated (Sweet & Maxwell), and Intercept Evidence (2006).